nekiter/RoadToRedCoder/README.md

 - 2021/04/12 (120 minutes) Studied and implemented how a hashtable works, also made a presentation to explain it to the study group.

-- 2021/04/12 (120 minutes) Just did some small exercises about lists, this weekend I want to study about heap, I've noticed that I didn't had any contact with it before.
+- 2021/04/17 (120 minutes) Just did some small exercises about lists, this weekend I want to study about heap, I've noticed that I didn't had any contact with it before.

+- 2021/04/22 (240 minutes) I've done some hacker rank exercices about heap, using a lib with the implamentation was easy to medium, but I didn't manage to implement the heap logic by myself, I'll try again soon.